KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson02_conditionals.md

 ### Else-If

-This can be further extended...
+This can be further extended to an **else-if** statement, which acts like another if statement but it will only be considered if the initial if is false.
+Using the plain-English sentence from earlier, this would sound something like, "if this then do that, otherwise if that then this".

 ```csharp
 bool condition = false;